andresteingress/andresteingress.github.io/_posts/2014-01-31-grails-audit-logging.md

 }
 ```

-As a default setting, all domain class properties are enabled for audit logging as long as `include` (or `defaultInclude` in the `Config.groovy`) or `ignore` (or `defaultIgnore` in `Config.groovy`) aren't specified int the `auditable` map.
+As a default setting all domain class properties are enabled for audit logging as long as `include` (or `defaultInclude` in the `Config.groovy`) or `ignore` (or `defaultIgnore` in `Config.groovy`) aren't specified in the `auditable` map.
+In the case of `include` only the specified properties are logged, in the case of `exclude` all other persistent properties are logged.

 ### At runtime

-Once the audit log is enabled for a domain class, all insert/update/delete operations will be kept track of in the `AuditLogEvent` table that comes as GORM domain class that is supplied by the plugin.
-For every property value change, a new `AuditLogEvent` is created.
+Once the audit log is enabled for a domain class all insert/update/delete operations will be kept track of by the plugin in the `audit_log` table.
+Actually the table comes as GORM domain class `AuditLogEvent` that is supplied by the plugin.
+For every property values that changes a new `AuditLogEvent` is created.
 Here are the domain class properties:

 ```groovy
 class AuditLogEvent {